natashamcintyre/max-difference/README.md

 ## MidWay Reflection
 I've misunderstood.
 I thought it was always the greatest difference between final value and rest of array, but it's any difference in the array!

+Need to think how to iterate (and what to not bother iterating with - tests not running fast enough for super high numbers)

 INPUT | OUTPUT
 -|-
 [2, 5] | 3